render-examples/mattermost/README.md

 # Mattermost on Render

-This is an example repo with multiple Dockerfiles and a render.yaml for running a Mattermost server with disk backed by PostgreSQL and Minio for uploaded artifacts such as images and videos.
+This is an example repository with multiple Dockerfiles and a render.yaml for running a Mattermost server with disk backed by PostgreSQL and Minio for uploaded artifacts such as images and videos.

 You can follow [this guide](https://render.com/docs/deploy-mattermost) or click below: